Foul Weather Photography

-Unseasonably cold temperatures and a blast of unexpected snow paints an interesting picture of a late season fishing trip where partner Gord Ellis has no choice but to look rugged.
+Unseasonably cold temperatures and a blast of unexpected snow paint an interesting picture of a late-season fishing trip where partner Gord Ellis has no choice but to look rugged.

 Sometimes a variety of elements come together for an unexpected shot.
 Here the umbrella, the rain and the insightful graffiti painted on the rock face lent themselves well to an interesting composition – with a lesson.

 As the days turn shorter and the mercury begins to drop for the winter...Read More

 One Week in Algoma Country